Big Sandy crayfish: History of ESA and IUCN listings

-The Big Sandy crayfish is listed (as of 9th May 2016) as threatened wherever found in ESA.
+The Big Sandy crayfish is listed as threatened wherever found under the ESA.
 It was originally reviewed for listing in 1991 when it was known as C. veteranus.
-The crayfish was proposed to be listed as endangered with C. veteranus on 7th April 2015, which is when the 2 new species were distinguished in the ESA (ECOS 12 month finding).
+The crayfish was proposed to be listed as endangered with C. veteranus on 7 April 2015, which is when the two new species were distinguished in the ESA (ECOS 12 month finding).
 The major threats for listing are small population size and habitat destruction, modification, or curtailment.
-The final rule was made on 7th April 2016; The Big Sandy crayfish was determined to be threatened, not endangered, because more redundancy was determined, which increased resiliency.
-On 28th January 2020, there was a proposal for designation of critical habitat for both the Big Sandy crayfish and the Guyandotte River crayfish, and on 10th September 2018, a recovery plan outline was published for both species.
+The final rule was made on 7 April 2016: the Big Sandy crayfish was determined to be threatened, not endangered, because more redundancy was determined, which increased resiliency.
+On 10 September 2018, a recovery plan outline was published for both species.

 The IUCN listed the Big Sandy crayfish as data deficient and last assessed it in 2010, when it was still known as C. veteranus.

 Current conservation efforts

-A critical habitat designation for the Big Sandy crayfish and the Guyandotte River crayfish was proposed to give 362 stream miles across several counties in Kentucky, West Virginia, and Virginia as critical habitat.
+Critical habitat designations were published simultaneously for the Big Sandy crayfish and Guyandotte crayfish in 2022, following the 2020 publication of proposed critical habitat.
+The Big Sandy crayfish has 362 stream miles (582 stream kilometers) designated as critical habitat, with streams in Kentucky, West Virginia and Virginia included.
+The critical habitat is divided into four units: the Upper Levisa Fork (entirely in Virginia), the Russell Fork (portions in Kentucky and Virginia), the Lower Levisa Fork (entirely in Kentucky) and the Tug Fork (portions in Kentucky, West Virginia and Virginia).
+The Tug Fork and Russell Fork units are similar in their total included stream length and together constitute the majority of the critical habitat.

 A recovery outline for both the Big Sandy crayfish and the Guyandotte River crayfish was also published but has yet to be implemented.
 In this plan, the Big Sandy crayfish is listed as a priority 11C, with 1 being highest priority and 18 being lowest priority, due to a moderate degree of threat and low recovery potential.
 The recovery strategy has 4 main points: